Thomas Kean: Awards and recognition

 In 2009, New York Waterways named the ferry Governor Thomas Kean in Kean's honor.
 On January 15, 2009, the ferry saved two dozen individuals when US Airways Flight 1549 made an emergency landing on the Hudson River.

 In 2013, Kean was inducted into the New Jersey Hall of Fame.

 Personal life

-Kean met his future wife, Deborah Bye, at a party in Manhattan.
+Kean met his wife, Deborah Bye, at a party in Manhattan.
 They began dating in October 1966.
 Bye and Kean married at the Old Drawyers Church in Odessa, Delaware on June 3, 1967.
-The couple had three children: daughter, Alexandra, and twin sons, Tom Jr. and Reed.
+The couple had three children: daughter Alexandra, and twin sons Tom Jr. and Reed.

 Kean moved to Livingston, New Jersey in 1967 during his first campaign for office.
 As of 2015, Kean lived in Bedminster, New Jersey.

 Deborah Kean died on April 24, 2020 at the age of 76.
 The Keans had been married for 53 years.